The correct approach and strategy is the key to qualify any competitive exam that a candidate aspires to crack.

 - Status Quo: One of the most respectable industries to work in is the Government or the Banking industry

-- Work-Life Balance: With scheduled working hours, there is proper balance between work and personal life
+- Work-Life Balance: With scheduled working hours, there is a proper balance between work and personal life

 - Contentment: Qualifying the competitive exams and joining any respectable Organisation gives the candidates a sense of achievement and contentment